gitlabform/gitlabform/README.md

 Note that as a standard best practice you should not put your GitLab access token in your `config.yml` (unless it is encrypted) for security reasons - please set it in the `GITLAB_TOKEN` environment variable instead.

-For GitLab CI a secure place to set it would be a [Secret/Protected Variable in the project configuration](https://docs.gitlab.com/ee/ci/variables/#via-the-ui).
+For GitLab CI a secure place to set it would be a [Masked and Protected Variable in the project configuration](https://docs.gitlab.com/ee/ci/variables/#via-the-ui).

 ## Running automatically for new projects